By accepting admission, the student assumes responsibility for knowing and complying with the regulations and procedures set forth by the University.

 Appeals of Assigned Course Grades

-The general academic standards and degree requirements of the Graduate School apply to all graduate students enrolled in certificate and degree programs.
+The general academic standards and degree requirements of The Graduate School described here apply to all students enrolled in certificate and degree programs.
 Some programs have additional requirements that are more detailed or tailored to the needs of the specific program.
-Students should acquaint themselves with all of the standards and degree requirements for their degree program, as specified in both the Graduate Catalog and official graduate program handbooks.
+Students should acquaint themselves with all of the standards and degree requirements for their degree program, as specified in both the Graduate Catalog and the relevant graduate program handbooks.
 Undergraduate and non-degree students taking a graduate course should consult the appropriate catalog for regulations that apply to them.

 Post-Baccalaureate and Certificate Programs